sarahciston/codingcare/_drafts/moderation_3.md

 <!-- Issues with open-access corpora that they contain more (??or just that we can see what is there) "implicit bias and stereotypes" and "levels of severity (0,1,2,3)" [@arnettToxicityCommonsCurating2024] -->

-Anthropic's paper "Evaluating and mitigating discrimination" claims to have found what it called "positive" discrimination for traditionally marginalized groups, which it seeks to mitigate [@tamkinEvaluatingMitigatingDiscrimination2023].

-"While we do not endorse or permit the use of language models to make automated decisions for the high-risk use cases we study, we demonstrate techniques to significantly **decrease both positive and negative discrimination** through careful prompt engineering, providing pathways toward safer deployment in use cases where they may be appropriate."
-(Anthropic) [@tamkinEvaluatingMitigatingDiscrimination2023]

-# "I AM AWAKE IN THE PLACE WHERE WOMEN DIE" | Discussion

 "o3 tends to make more claims overall, leading to more accurate claims as well as more inaccurate/hallucinated claims." [@OpenAIO3O4mini2025]